phylum-dev/cli/docs/lockfile_generation.md

 will automatically switch to `go.sum` if available.
 To override this, simply specify a lockfile type (i.e., `phylum analyze -t go go.mod`)

-Second, during automatic lockfile detection, manifest files will only be used if there is no corresponding lockfile in the same directory or any parent directory.
+Second, without explicitly specifying dependency files, manifest files will only be used if there is no corresponding lockfile in the same directory or any parent directory.
 For example, a single `Cargo.lock` file at the root of the repository will be used instead of looking at any `Cargo.toml` files anywhere in the repository.
 To avoid this, run `phylum init` and specify all files that you want analyzed.

-Additionally, no lockfile generation will take place if the `--no-generation` flag is passed to `parse` or `analyze`.

 ## Lockifests